-While they both serve a similar purpose, there are some key differences between the two you should be aware of in order to make an informed decision about which platform is best for you which is what we will talk about in this blog.
+However, there are some key differences between the two you should be aware of to make an informed decision about which platform is best for you which is what we will talk about in this blog.

 Sponsored Display is a self-service advertising tool, accessible via Seller and Vendor Central, that allows brand owners on Amazon to use display advertising both on-platform and off-platform.